-- has been taken out of school by their parents and the school has received written notification from the parent they are being educated outside the school system e.g. home education this will be communicated with the home elective education team - · does not arrive at the school as part of an admission process and we are not aware of their whereabouts - has ceased to attend school and no longer lives within reasonable distance of the school at which they are registered and has been discussed with the children missing officer (CMO) as they have not been registered at a new school - Where reasonably possible, all schools and college must hold more than one emergency contact number for each pupil or student, this will enable us to make contact with a 'responsible adult' should a child be missing from education or a welfare or safeguarding issue or concern is identified.
+• has been taken out of school by their parents and the school has received written notification from the parent they are being educated outside the school system e.g. home education - this will be communicated with the home elective education team does not arrive at the school as part of an admission process and we are not aware of their whereabouts has ceased to attend school and no longer lives within reasonable distance of the school at which they are registered and has been discussed with the children missing officer (CMO) as they have not been registered at a new school

+Where reasonably possible, all schools and college must hold more than one emergency contact number for each pupil or student - our school policy is to hold contact details for a minimum of two emergency contacts - this will enable us to make contact with a 'responsible adult' should a child be missing from education or a welfare or safeguarding issue or concern is identified.
 (KCSIE 2019 para 57)